start-here

 A practical introduction to building a smart home that prioritizes local control, compatibility, and reliability.

-A good local-first smart home is not defined by ideology.
-It is defined by what still works when the cloud is flaky, what integrates cleanly, and what you can live with for years without hating it.
+A good local-first smart home isn’t defined by ideology.
+It’s defined by what still works when the cloud is flaky, what integrates cleanly, and what you can live with for years without hating it.

 This site leans hard toward: